Toloka/docs/en/toloka-apps/concepts/cloud-storage.md

-# Where to store files
+# Data storage

 If your task items include images, audio, or video files, upload them to [photo hosting](#image-hosting) or [cloud storage](#cloud) and provide links to them in the TSV,  CSV, or XLSX file, or in JSON format.

 {% cut "TSV" %}

-TSV (tab-separated values) is a text file format, in which data is separated by tab symbols, and strings — with the newline symbol.
+TSV (tab-separated values) is a text file format in which data is separated by a tab, and lines are separated by a newline symbol.

 {% endcut %}